Words that stuck with me

 Why was this important to me?
 Because I was, intuitively, doing the same iterative approach for years.
 I was not aware of it.
 And I always thought that I was doing it wrong.
 That the other approach was better and by not doing it I am not really a pro.

-If you enjoyed this article and think others should read it, please share it on Bluesky or share on LinkedIn.
+If you found this worth reading, share it on Bluesky or LinkedIn.